-Courses in philosophy develop skills for reading and thinking analytically and critically, and for arguing cogently.
-In addition, they provide students with invaluable insights into many of the intellectual issues confronting Western civilization.
+Courses in philosophy develop skills in reading analytically, thinking critically, and arguing cogently.
+In addition, they provide students with valuable insights into many of the major issues confronting us in a rapidly changing world.

 Students tend to find that taking two or three philosophy courses significantly enhances the quality of their work in their own fields.
 We urge students to discuss the relationship between philosophy and other disciplines with any member of the philosophy department and with their own major advisors.